ruvnet/ds.js/README.md

 1. **Moving Beyond Prompts**: Instead of crafting brittle prompts, you write clean, composable TypeScript code
 2. **Self-Improvement**: Your systems automatically learn and optimize based on your metrics
 3. **Type Safety**: Catch errors early with TypeScript's static typing
-4. **Local & Cloud Flexibility**: Run models locally with ONNX/PyTorch or use cloud providers
+4. **Local & Cloud Flexibility**: Run complete neural networks locally in the browser with ONNX/PyTorch or use cloud providers

 ## Integrations & Ecosystem